 - fully equipped design studios with extended access in the evenings and weekends

 - building surveying and site levelling instruments

-This must include at least 64 points from two A levels, or equivalent BTEC National qualifications or entry by selection event with an offer of 96 to 104 points based on performance and portfolio.
+This must include at least 56 points from two A levels, or equivalent BTEC National qualifications.
+We accept General Studies.
 For example:

 - DMM in BTEC Extended Diploma.